API: Experiment

 Run Fit

-Main function to launch training and evaluation for a given config group in one go.
+The main function to launch training (including LLM fine-tuning and post-training) and evaluation for a given config group in one go.
 See the Multi-Config Specification page for more details on how to construct a config group.

 - run_fit(self, param_config: Any, create_model_fn: Callable, train_dataset: Dataset, eval_dataset: Dataset, num_chunks: int, seed: int = 42) None: